 On March 23, Washington Gov. Jay Inslee announced his “Stay Home, Stay Healthy” order that prohibits social gatherings and non-essential business in Washington for at least two weeks.
 On April 2, he extended the order through at least May 4.

 Guidelines during this pandemic are changing so fast.
 What does this order mean for families with kids around Seattle and across the state?
 Can we still go outside?

 “Stay home” sure sounds like families are not supposed to leave the house.
 But this is not the case!
-In his televised address, Gov. Inslee said that getting outside for fresh air and exercise qualifies as an “essential activity” and is therefore allowed.
+In his televised address on March 23, Gov. Inslee said that getting outside for fresh air and exercise qualifies as an “essential activity” and is therefore allowed.

 Going outside is not only allowed, it is, in fact, encouraged — for the physical and mental health of both kids and adults.